TOP secret – 8 ways how I earn money when traveling

 Teaching yoga not only forces me to practice more, too, but also see the progress of others, what others want to practice, what they can and cannot do.
 And most of all I can earn something (pretty much to cover my food expenses) helping other people to get in a better shape and health.

-7. Health products
+7. Health coaching and products

 Using many natural health products myself for many years, I’ve started to sell some, too.
 Loads of people are coming to me asking for advice what kind of products do not contain chemicals as they are confused.
 I personally do believe only in 100% cold-pressed products and superfoods, all vegan and organic, if possible.
 I’ve found they work the best for me and people who’ve tried them.
 I’m even thinking of opening an eshop with natural products.
 Maybe one day in the future 🙂